Arau/hugo-docs-playground/layouts/partials/content/manual-install-disclaimer.md

-This installation procedure is available in case of the default method is not suited to your requirements.
-The following procedure requires a higher number of actions to fulfil the installation of the StorageOS cluster in comparison with the default procedure.
-There is also a higher number of configuration parameters to be tuned.
+This installation procedure is available in case the default method does not meet your requirements.
+The following procedure requires a higher number of actions to complete the installation of StorageOS in comparison with the default procedure.
+There are also a higher number of configuration parameters to be tuned.